Birthday: May 14, 1944

 Sun Sign: Taurus

-Also Known As: George Walton Lucas, Jr
+Also Known As: George Walton Lucas Jr.

-Famous as: Film Director
+Famous as: Filmmaker

-father: George Walton Lucas
+father: George Walton Lucas Sr.

-mother: Dorothy Bomberger
+mother: Dorothy Ellinore Bomberger

-children: Amanda Lucas, Jett Lucas, Katie Lucas
+children: Amanda Lucas, Everest Hobson Lucas, Jett Lucas, Katie Lucas

 U.S. State: California